 Our product candidate, VAL-083, represents a "first-in-class" small molecule chemotherapeutic which means that the molecular structure of VAL-083 is not an analogue or derivative of other small molecule chemotherapeutics approved for the treatment of cancer.
-VAL-083 was originally discovered in the 1960's and has been assessed in 42 Phase 1 and Phase 2 clinical trials sponsored by the NCI in the United States as a treatment against various cancers including lung, brain, cervical, ovarian tumors and leukemia.
+VAL-083 was originally discovered in the 1960's and has been assessed in 42 Phase I and Phase II clinical trials sponsored by the National Cancer Institute ("NCI") in the United States as a treatment against various cancers including lung, brain, cervical, ovarian tumors and leukemia.
 Published pre-clinical and clinical data suggest that VAL-083 may be active against a range of tumor types.
 VAL-083 is approved as a cancer chemotherapeutic in China for the treatment of CML and lung cancer.
 VAL-083 has not been approved for any indications outside of China.

 Upon obtaining regulatory approval, we intend to commercialize VAL-083 for the treatment of orphan and other cancer indications where patients have failed other therapies or have limited medical options.
 Orphan diseases are defined in the United States under the Rare Disease Act of 2002 as "any disease or condition that affects fewer than 200,000 persons in the United States".
-The Orphan Drug Act of 1983 is a federal law that provides financial and other incentives including a seven year period of market exclusivity in the United States to encourage the development of new treatments for orphan diseases.
+The Orphan Drug Act of 1983 is a federal law that provides financial and other incentives including a seven-year period of market exclusivity in the United States to encourage the development of new treatments for orphan diseases.
 In February 2012, we announced that VAL-083 has been granted protection under the Orphan Drug Act by the U.S. Food and Drug Administration ("FDA") for the treatment of glioma, including GBM.
 In January 2013, the European Medicines Agency ("EMA") also granted orphan drug protection to VAL-083 for the treatment of glioma.
-In Europe, the period of market exclusivity is for a 10 year period.
+In Europe, the period of market exclusivity is for a ten-year period.
+In 2016, the FDA also granted Orphan Drug protection to VAL-083 for the treatment of medulloblastoma and ovarian cancer.